beam-community/elixir-companies/README.md

 * [Corvus Insurance](https://www.corvusinsurance.com) ([GitHub](https://github.com/corvusinsurance)) - Commercial insurance company building technology enabled insurance products using sensor and IoT data.
 Using Elixir/Phoenix/Elm to build the CrowBar platform used by Brokers, Insurance Buyers and internal staff.
 Based in Boston, Massachusetts, USA.
 * [prima.it](https://www.prima.it) - Italian insurance company with a focus on cutting edge technologies.

+#### Internet Infrastructure
+* [DNSimple](https://dnsimple.com/) ([GitHub](https://github.com/dnsimple/)) - With a globally distributed team DNSimple provides the tools your need to manage your domains.
+We offer both a carefully crafted web interface for managing your domains and DNS records, as well as an HTTP API with various SDKs (including Elixir) and open source plugins in Elixir (and Phoenix).

 #### Internet of Things
 * [DIGIMONDO](https://www.digimondo.de/) - DIGIMONDO is building a LoRaWAN network providing connectivity for millions of IoT devices.
 Using Elixir for networking/routing services and web applications.